TheShubhamArya/Computer-Network-Organization/README.md

 # Computer Network Organization
-This  repository contains lecture notes and labs for my computer network organization class at UTA for Fall 2020.
+This couse goes over design and analysis of computer networks.
+Emphasis on the OSI architecture but discusses other schemes (e.g., ARPAnet).
+Data link control, local networks, protocols/architectures, network access protocols, transport protocols, internetworking, and ISDN.

 ## Lecture Notes
 The lecture notes are a good source to revise on basic network layer concepts.
 It also contains some practice question with answers to test yourself.
 ## Labs